 If you’ve got the money, it’s hard not to like the 1998 SP Authentic Manning rookie (#14).
 Released in very limited quantities, the card generally commands between $700 and $1000 in mint condition.
 A PSA 9 copy sold Sunday night on eBay for $799.
 A BGS 9.5 brought $900 last week.
 The SPx Finite is another high dollar Manning card, selling lately for $300-500 each.

 Topps Refractors, in Finest, Bowman Chrome and Bowmans Best are among the more attractive and desirable Manning rookies, with no shortage of buyers.
-Manning's factory autographed cards seem like a bargain considering the prices of Manning signed memorabilia.
+Peyton Manning signed rookie cards seem like a bargain considering the prices of his autographed memorabilia like jerseys and helmets.
 The Playoff Contenders Rookie Autograph card is one target for many Manning maniacs but there are several others.